-Yet another record that really comes to life when you Turn Up Your Volume.
+Yet another in the long list of recordings that really comes alive when you Turn Up Your Volume.

 Most copies of this album do not have a boosted bottom or top, which means that at normal listening levels — depending on how you define that term — they can sound pretty flat.
 This is one album that needs to be turned up, obviously not to the levels of a live rock concert, but up about as loud as you can until you can get the bass and the highs to come out.
 We found ourselves adding more and more level in order to get the sound to come to life, and it was playing pretty loud before the sound was right.

 But it’s SO GOOD when it’s loud.
 Why the hell would you not want to crank it up and ROCK OUT?

 It should go without saying that this is wonderful music that belongs in any popular music collection.
 My favorite song here is “I Don’t Want To Hang Up My Rock And Roll Shoes”.
 It’s The Band at their best — playing LIVE.

 One of my good friends had a chance to see the band — The Band — back in the day, before they had released their second album and nobody knew who the hell they were.
 He was astonished when, after about every second or third song, they would all get up and switch places and instruments, a fact alluded to in the Wikipedia entry for the group.
 “Superbly talented multi-instrumentalists” barely begins to convey how good these guys really were.

 The most obvious problems with the sound of this album are ones common to many if not most rock records of the era: lack of presence, too much compression, opacity, smear (easily heard on the brass), blurry bass, lack of weight from the lower mids on down — we hear lots of Classic Rock records with this litany of shortcomings.